JeremyVsquared/ISLR/architecture_autoencoder.md

-Autoencoders are neural networks that attempt to learn the identity function, which is to say that it trains to output the input.
+Autoencoders are unsupervised neural networks that attempt to learn the identity function, which is to say that it trains to output the input.
+This would be mathematically represented by $y^{(i)} = x^{(i)}$.
 The important factor here is what's happening in between the input and the output.
 Autoencoders typically reduce the dimensionality of the input within the network, then reconstructs the input to form as the output.
 The optimization of the loss function is then the evaluation of the output against the original input.

 ![Autoencoder architecture illustration](images/architecture_autoencoder.png)